Policies for Forums and Allied Organizations

 Purpose of the forums.

 Forums promote scholarly and professional activities within their areas of concern.
-The executive committees of the forums arrange sessions at the MLA Annual Convention, elect representatives to serve in the MLA Delegate Assembly, and provide information of interest to their members through association periodicals or mailings to division members.
+The executive committees of the forums arrange sessions at the MLA Annual Convention, elect representatives to serve in the MLA Delegate Assembly, and provide information of interest to their members through association periodicals or mailings to forum members.
 Forums advise appropriate MLA committees on research and pedagogical needs in their fields of interest and may propose to the Executive Council projects that the association might wish to undertake.

 At the time of paying their annual dues, MLA members have the option of identifying up to five forums with which they wish to establish a primary affiliation.
 A primary affiliation is maintained as part of a member’s record for governance purposes; it entitles the member to receive all mailings initiated by the forum and to vote for members of its executive committee.
 MLA members also have the option of participating in as many forum groups on MLA Commons